 A: Not secrets really.
 I hope the stories will keep all readers riveted by dint of the intriguing characters and their actions, but a working knowledge of Victorian literature, culture, and history would suggest some more esoteric aspects and juxtapositions.

-Q: Do you recall the first-ever book you read?
+Q: Do you recall the first ever book you read?

 A: I do remember a story that only used the words “oh” and “look.”
 I was amazed at how many pictures those two words could describe!
-In my latest work, with deference to the style and substance of the time period, I have steered away from any kind of verbal economy.
+In my latest work, with deference to the style and substance of the time period, I have steered away from that kind of verbal economy.